 When SOPs with deviations are received, a primary reviewer is assigned by the Chair of the CSS.
-The primary reviewer’s comments and the SOP will be sent to the HHC Subcommittee for review.
+The primary reviewer’s comments and the SOP will be sent to the CSS for review.
 Any suggested edits, comments, or questions will be returned to the PI, RCD or Instructor/Lecturer.
-Once all edits, questions and concerns have been addressed, the Safety Committees Program will inform the laboratory that the SOP has been approved after providing the submitted SOP to the LSC for any additional suggestions.
+Once all edits, questions and concerns have been addressed, the Safety and Quality Assurance Program will inform the laboratory that the SOP has been approved after providing the submitted SOP to the LSC for any additional suggestions.

 The laboratory is responsible for ensuring that their HHC SOP has been approved prior to the use and storage of HHC and uploaded to the laboratory’s BioRAFT profile by the PI, RCD or Lecturer/Instructor.

 PLEASE NOTE: If an appropriate template is not available, the PI, RCD or Instructor/Lecturer should contact Environmental Health & Safety for assistance with SOPs or when developing a new SOP.

 Acute Toxicity SOPs